adithiMurali/adithiMurali/README.md

 - My spirit animal is a panda 🐼—equal parts chill and unexpectedly resourceful.
 (ALSO I NAP ALOT)
 - Sometimes my code is like Kevin’s chili: a beautiful mess—best enjoyed in small portions.
 - I still think “Hello, World!” is the best icebreaker.
-- I can segfault faster than Michael Scott can say, “That’s what she said.”
-- My favorite algorithm is “trial and error.”
-Just like Michael’s management strategy.
 - I may not be assistant to the regional manager, but I am assistant to the really cute monkey stuffy on my desk

 ## 🚀 My Motto